FedericoPonzi/Isitdown.site/README.md

  * Give build.sh run permissions: `chmod +x build.sh`
  * Open a terminal, and run `./build.sh` to create the virtual environment and download the packets.
  * Type `source .venv/bin/activate` to activate the virtual environment
- * Add the database connection uri as enviornment variable: `export DATABASE_URL=postgresql://username:password@localhost/database`.
+ * Add the database connection uri as enviornment variable: `export DATABASE_URI=postgresql://username:password@localhost/database`.
 You can add a `PORT` variable to ovverride the default listening port (5000).
  * Finally, run `python3 index.py` to run the site.

+There is also a flask.wsgi.template used to install it in apache.
+The Procfile is used by Heroku and it's not maintained anymore.

+## Environment
+ * `DATABASE_URI`: The database connection string.
+ * `PORT`: The port to listen on
+ * `FLASK_ENV`: With `development`, it will print useful debug messages.

 ## License
-Please check LICENSE file.
+Please check the LICENSE file.